karinlag/2013-07-Oslo/python-programming/2_Flow_Control.md

 Lets start by looking at while loops since they function like while loops in many other languages.
-The example below takes a list of integers and computes the product of each number in the list up to the -1 element.
+The example below takes a list of integers and computes the product of each number in the list.

 A while loop will repeat the instructions within itself until the conditional that defines it is no longer true.